Spring Workshop 2018 • Lisbon, Portugal • June 10-16

 ACCOMODATIONS AND MEALS

-We are booking rooms at a local hotel that will also be the base for our workshop (or very close to it)
+We are booking rooms at a local hotel that will also be the base for our workshop (or very close to it).

-Costs vary according to the size of the room and number of persons in the room.
+Costs will vary according to the size of the room and number of persons in the room.
 We will let you know in advance the cost: you are also free to search your own accommodation if you prefer.
 Once you confirm the participation, we will confirm your room and you will pay the hotel directly.

 Meals will be independent and paid separately.
+Usually we all dine together in the evening.

 No car needed.